yetianmed/subcortex/README.md

 ### fMRI-tractography

    Identify peaks in the gradient magnitude images using an analogue of diffusion MRI tractography called *gradientography*, also known as fMRI tractography.
-Gradientography enables parameterization of the gradient magnitude images in terms of curvilinear trajectories through the subcortical volumne.
+Gradientography enables parameterization of the gradient magnitude images in terms of curvilinear trajectories through the subcortical volume.

 ### GeoNull